 Marketing professionals study market trends, develop pricing strategies, identify consumer needs and promote products to the intended clients.
 A BBA or BS in Marketing opens the doors to a variety of careers, including:

 - Advertising sales manager

 Salary and Career Outlook

-The BLS predicts that job growth for marketing, promotions and advertising managers will reach a rate of 13% between 2012 and 2022; during the same period, the BLS projects an employment increase of 32% for market research analysts, which is much higher than the average rate for all jobs.
+The BLS predicts that job growth for marketing, promotions and advertising managers will be 9% between 2014 and 2024; during the same period, the BLS projects an employment increase of 19% for market research analysts, which is much higher than the average rate for all jobs.

-A graduate of a B.S. in Marketing program could go on to obtain a Master of Business Administration (MBA) in Marketing.
-These degree programs usually take 2-3 years to complete and can include courses in information management, marketing ethics and communications.
+A graduate of a BS in Marketing program could go on to obtain a Master of Business Administration (MBA) in Marketing.
+MBA programs usually take 2-3 years to complete and can include courses in information management, marketing ethics and communications.
 Often, these programs require students to complete 39-48 credit hours beyond the bachelor's degree.